-The following test was done with a GP-12-LP in a 3200 cubic foot room using a CO_2 monitor/controller.
-The GP-06-LP puts out half as much CO_2 and should provide similar results in a room half the size.
-With the room starting at ambient CO_2 , the Gas Pro operated for 11 minutes to bring the CO_2 above the 1400 PPM set point.
+The following test was done with a propane GP-12-LP in a 3200 cubic foot room using a $CO_2$ monitor/controller.
+The natural gas models put out less $CO_2$ and should provide similar results in smaller rooms.
+Equivalents would be GP-06-NG in a 1330 cubic foot room and GP-12-NG in a 2660 cubic foot room.
+With the room starting at ambient CO2, the Gas Pro operated for 11 minutes to bring the CO2 above the 1400 PPM set point.
 It then shut off.
-After 17 minutes, the CO_2 level dropped enough and the Gas Pro was turned back on and ran for 4 minutes.
-Thereafter the Gas Pro came on about 3 times an hour, running approximately 4 minutes each time.
-CO_2 in the room rose and fell between 1200 and 1800 PPM, averaging about 1470 PPM.
-There are a number of variables in CO_2 generation and control, including room air circulation, fresh air ventilation cycles, room air leaks, plant CO_2 absorption rate, etc. Many published numbers have inaccuracies or are based on theoretical not practical studies.
+After 17 minutes, the CO2 level dropped enough and the Gas Pro was turned back on and ran for 4 minutes.
+Thereafter the Gas Pro came on about 3 times an hour, running approximately 4 minutes each time. $CO_2$ in the room rose and fell between 1200 and 1800 PPM, averaging about 1470 PPM.
+There are a number of variables in $CO_2$ generation and control, including room air circulation, fresh air ventilation cycles, room air leaks, plant $CO_2$ absorption rate, etc. Many published numbers have inaccuracies or are based on theoretical not practical studies.
 Comparison of published data should be done with caution.